emberwatch/blog.emberwatch.com/_posts/2013-06-20-heretical-guide-to-ember-js-review.md

 ### The Code

-Code examples are used liberally and all of the code from the book is available on GitHub as complete applications.
+Code examples are used liberally and all of the code from the book is part of the download, split into handy snapshots.
+One of the projects is on GitHub as a complete application.
 The book was written with RC3 and does not deal with Ember Data.

 ### Conclusion